nprapps/nprapps.github.com/_posts/2017-12-20-all-songs-considered-poll.markdown

 We run `make clean_dedupe` to execute our cleaning and dedupe pipeline.

 You can see that is one of our `targetfiles` in the Makefile, but it has a dependency on a file in the filesystem.
-If that file does not exist or it needs to be regenerated since something higher up on the chain has changed, `make` will search for other rules to generate that dependency file.
+If the dependency of the specified target does not exist or needs to be regenerated since one of its dependencies has changed, `make` will also build those dependencies.

-`make` will find another rule whose targetfile is precisely the filename in the previous rule and will in turn search for any dependencies it needs to build in order to be able to generate the target.
+`make` will find another rule whose targetfile matches the filename in the previous rule and will, in turn, search for any dependencies it needs to build in order to generate the target.

-Do you start to see the chain behavior?
+Can you start to see the chain behavior?

 ### Understanding the make recipes

 The example makefile shown above could be translated to the following initial execution:

 1. `cat data/2017_responses.csv | ./scripts/clean_ballot_stuffing.py | ./scripts/transform_form_responses.py > output/2017_responses_normalized.csv`
-    * Start with the raw form responses
+    * Start with the raw form responses.
-    * Use a python script to remove duplicate entries in a given time window
+    * Use a Python script to remove duplicate entries in a given time window.
-    * Then use another python script to transform the responses into one artist/album pair per row and assign points to each entry accordingly.
+    * Use another Python script to transform the responses into one artist/album pair per row and assign points to each entry.

 2. `./scripts/dedupe.sh output/2017_responses_normalized.csv > output/2017_responses_deduped.csv`

     * Train `csvdedupe` and then apply the machine learned algorithm to cluster similar entries together.
-    * Dump the output to a csv file named `output/2017_responses_deduped.csv`
+    * Dump the output to a CSV file named `output/2017_responses_deduped.csv`.

 ![Dedupe output](/img/posts/2017-12-20-all-songs-considered-poll/dedupe-output.png)<small>Dedupe output with Cluster IDs</small>